JinraeKim/SimulationLogger.jl/README.md

 `@Loggable` generates additional method for the generic function of the annotated function definition.
 The additional method receives `__log__indicator__::__LOG_INDICATOR__` as the last argument (other arguments are the same as the original function definition).
 ### Notice
-- This macro should be used in front of "function definition".
+- This macro is supposed to be used in front of "function definition".
 For example,
 ```julia
 @Loggable function dynamics!(dx, x, p, t)
     dx .= -x